The Best Medical Schools in Canada – 2025

 17) University of Toronto

-It’s all about where you hope to pursue a career and what kind of medical education you want.
-Each school is unique in how it accepts international students as well if you don’t have Canadian citizenship or permanent residency.
+Ultimately, it’s all about where you hope to pursue a career and what kind of medical education you want.
+Each school is unique in how it accepts international students as well (if you don’t have Canadian citizenship or permanent residency).
 Beyond the brief summaries of the schools, we recommend taking a closer look at the websites of schools that pique your interest.
 Check out their admission statistics, class demographics, curriculum breakdowns, and application requirements.
-Those types of information should provide you with the insight you need to understand whether you want to apply.
+That information should provide you with the insight you need to understand whether you want to apply.